bg

-sex, Drugs & alcohol
+sex, Alcohol & Drugs

 Alcohol can affect people’s sex lives in many ways.
 The effects of alcohol can be divided into two categories ‘bad effects’ and ‘good effects’.